meriladislav/odimh5_validator/README.md

 Example usage:

 1. This step is optional.
 The user can create correction table by its own, if the problematic entries are known.
-If not, check the file with the odimh5-validate and create a table with the problematic entries:
+If not, check the file with the odimh5-validate and create a table with the problematic entries.
+Assuming you are in the odimh5_validator directory:

     ```
     $./bin/odimh5-validate -i ./data/example/T_PAGZ41_C_LZIB_20180403000000.hdf -c    ./data/ODIM_H5_V2_1_PVOL.csv  -f ./out/T_PAGZ41_C_LZIB.failed.csv --checkOptional –noInfo